-We currently conduct a meaningful portion of our business in Jamaica.
-As a result, our current business, results of operations, financial condition and prospects are materially dependent upon economic, political and other conditions and developments in Jamaica.
+We currently conduct a meaningful portion of our business in Jamaica and Puerto Rico.
+As a result, our current business, results of operations, financial condition and prospects are materially dependent upon economic, political and other conditions and developments in Jamaica and Puerto Rico.

-We currently have interests and operations in Jamaica and the United States and currently intend to expand into additional markets in the Caribbean (including Puerto Rico), Mexico, Ireland, Angola, Nicaragua and other geographies, and such interests are subject to governmental regulation in each market.
+We currently have interests and operations in Jamaica and the United States (including Puerto Rico) and currently intend to expand into additional markets in the Caribbean, Mexico, Ireland, Nicaragua and other geographies, and such interests are subject to governmental regulation in each market.
 The governments in these markets differ widely with respect to structure, constitution and stability and some countries lack mature legal and regulatory systems.
 To the extent that our operations depend on governmental approval and regulatory decisions, the operations may be adversely affected by changes in the political structure or government representatives in each of the markets in which we operate.
 Recent political, security and economic changes have resulted in political and regulatory uncertainty in certain countries in which we operate or may pursue operations.
 Some of these markets have experienced political, security and economic instability in the recent past and may experience instability in the future.
 In 2019, public demonstrations in Puerto Rico led to the governor's resignation and the political change interrupted the bidding process for the privatization of PREPA's transmission and distribution systems.
-While our operations have not, to date, been impacted by the demonstrations or changes in Puerto Rico's administration, any cancellation related to or substantial disruption in the development of our San Juan Facility or in our ability to perform our obligations under the Fuel Sale and Purchase Agreement with PREPA could have a material adverse effect on our financial condition, results of operations and cash flows.
-Furthermore, we cannot predict how our relationship with PREPA could change if PREPA selects a winner in its bidding process for its transmission and distribution system and the system were to become privatized.
-If such an event were to occur, PREPA may seek to find alternative power sources or purchase substantially less natural gas from us than what we currently expect to sell to PR then our business, results of operations, financial condition and prospects may also be significantly affected by actions taken by the government in the jurisdictions in which we operate.
-The COVID-19 pandemic has resulted in lower economic activity and a decrease in oil prices worldwide.
-Certain of the jurisdictions in which we operate have recently restricted travel, implemented workforce pressures, and experienced reduced business development, travel, hospitality and tourism due to COVID-19.
-Caribbean governments traditionally have played a central role in the economy and continue to exercise significant influence over many aspects of it.
-They may make changes in policy, or new laws or regulations may be enacted or promulgated, relating to, for example, monetary policy, taxation, exchange controls, interest rates, regulation of banking and financial services and other industries, government budgeting and public sector financing.
-These and other future developments in the Jamaican economy or in the governmental policies in our Caribbean markets may reduce demand for our products and adversely affect our business, financial condition, results of operations or prospects.
+While our operations under the Fuel Sale and Purchase Agreement with PREPA could have a material adverse effect on our financial condition, results of operations and cash flows.
+Furthermore, we cannot predict how our relationship with PREPA could change given PREPA's award for its transmission and distribution system.
+PREPA may seek to find alternative power sources or purchase substantially less natural gas from us than what we currently expect to sell to PREPA.

 Any slowdown or contraction affecting the local economy in a jurisdiction in which we operate could negatively affect the ability of our customers to purchase LNG, natural gas, steam or power from us or to fulfill their obligations under their contracts with us.
-If the economy in Jamaica or other jurisdictions in which we operate worsens because of, for example:
+If the economy in Jamaica, Puerto Rico or other jurisdictions in which we operate worsens because of, for example:

 - lower economic activity, including as a result of the COVID-19 pandemic which has significantly affected Jamaica's and other jurisdictions' tourism industries;

+- change in applicable laws;

 - an increase in oil, natural gas or petrochemical prices;

 - devaluation of the applicable currency;

-- · higher inflation; or
+- higher inflation; or

 - an increase in domestic interest rates,